 Satan’s lie is, “Sin yields pleasure and God is too loving to punish it.”
 God’s truth is, “The wages of sin is death and God is too righteous not to punish it.”

-“I, the Lord, search the heart, I test the mind, even to give every man according to his ways, according to the fruit of his doings.”
-Jeremiah 17:10
+Jeremiah 17:10: “I, the Lord, search the heart, I test the mind, even to give every man according to his ways, according to the fruit of his doings.”

-With whom do I need to be more patient?
+Have you had a heart checkup with the Lord recently?
 With whom do I need to be more generous?
 Which of my friends am I most likely to envy?
 Who do I need to listen to more carefully?
 In what ways can I be more courteous?
 With whom have I rejoiced this week?
 Am I too focused on me?

 Proverbs 15:27 says, “He who is greedy for gain troubles his own house, but he who hates bribes will live.”